adizsandy/smitter/README.md

 All public assets can be saved within `~/public/` folder.

-In production environment, ALWAYS redirect your server to public folder via `htaccess` as rest of the folders are kept as private folder over production environment.
+In production environment, DO NOT REMEMBER to redirect your server to public folder via `htaccess` as rest of the folders are kept as private folder over production environment.